jamie-pate/typescript-to-gdscript/README.md

 	* Unions containing JavaScript primitive types become untyped in gdscript.
 Currently there is no type checking on these
 	* Unions containing other types are not allowed (except X | null)
 * Type literal expressions are not allowed for properties or as the type of collection based properties.
 Since they are anonymous we can't generate a class for them
+* Extending the generated classes is not effective because generated classes won't import the extended class
+	* For now use composition instead of inheritance for adding behaviors
+	* TODO: `@typescript-to-gdscript-gd-abstract` which is similar to `@typescript-to-gdscript-gd-impl` directive.
+Instead of skipping this directive will mark the generated gdscript class as **abstract** and expects the user to implement a class with the same name in ../ which extends the generated class and adds behaviors etc.

 # Getting Started

 ## Set up Rust